goggoloid/dynamic-word-embeddings/README.md

 twec-preprocess.ipynb <-- organise and preprocess data into timeslices for TWEC

+twec.ipynb <-- run TWEC

-graph-visualiser.ipynb <-- visualise of diachronic embeddings obtained using TWEC as graphs
+graph-visualiser.ipynb <-- visualise diachronic embeddings obtained using TWEC as graphs